2016-2017 Board of Directors

 Richard Aikema, Abbotsford Community Services - Recycling (Treasurer)

 Richard is the operations and facilities manager for the Abbotsford Community Services – Recycling, where he is responsible for the management of the recycling plant operations.
 He also serves as a volunteer member of the Solid Waste Management Plan and Monitoring Committee with the Fraser Valley Regional District.
 Richard is a member of the Chilliwack Outdoor club interested in environmental preservation.
 He believes that he can make a valuable contribution to the RCBC board, by bringing to the table his ability to take a goal and break it down into action items, his knowledge of board governance models, and his prior experience as the treasurer of a private school board.

-Alda Nicmans (individual)
+Alda Nicmans (Past-Chair)

 Since 1985, Alda has developed extensive experience designing and implementing progressive zero waste management systems in British Columbia, Alberta and Ontario.
 Alda has been part of consulting teams that have completed solid waste plans in urban and rural communities throughout BC and as a result has developed a firm familiarity with most regions of the province.
 Alda has served on the Board of the Recycling Council of Ontario and the Hunter Jumper Association of BC.
 Through these positions she has accumulated a wealth of knowledge on issues such as board governance, fund raising and event planning.
 In addition, Alda has filled staff roles as the Executive Administrator with the Environmental Managers Association (EMA) of BC, a membership-based organization that provides education on environmental management issues in the industrial, commercial and institutional sectors, and has also served as Executive Director of EPRA-BC.
-For the past year she has served as the Vice-Chair of the RCBC Board of Directors.